talkol/ton-content/BLOG05.md

 ## Step 5: Debugging by dumping variables

 Testing is fun as long as everything works as expected.
 But what happens when something doesn't work and you're not sure where the problem is?
 The most convenient method I found to debug your FunC code is to add debug prints in strategic places.
-This is very similar to using `console.log(variable)` in JavaScript to [print](https://developer.mozilla.org/en-US/docs/Web/API/Console/log) the value of a variable.
+This is very similar to debugging JavaScript by using `console.log(variable)` to [print](https://developer.mozilla.org/en-US/docs/Web/API/Console/log) the value of a variable.

 The TVM has a special function for [dumping variables](https://ton.org/docs/#/func/builtins?id=dump-variable) in debug.
 Run `~dump variable_name;` in your FunC code to use it.